Author an algorithmic question

 Answer field

-While authoring a question and defining the correct response, you can include the algorithmic variable in the answer field within an expression to give the correct answer:
+While authoring a question and defining the correct response, you can include the algorithmic variable in the answer field to give the correct answer, or include it in other fields of the student response component:

 1. Define a variable for the correct answer.